jeanlauliac/mekano/README.md

   * It may be simpler to set up transformation of multiple files, with no need to write a list of files or use macros like `$(wildcard *.foo)`;
   * directories are handled automatically;
-  * it detects command line changes.
+  * it detects command line changes;
+  * if can watch files out-of-the-box;
+  * it also runs concurrently (GNU Make's `-j` option).

 ### Why using this instead of grunt?

   * Minimal updates: files that did not change do not trigger update;
-  * no plugin system, you can use tools from any package, in any version; 'less is more' applies pretty well to this case.
+  * no plugin system, you can use tools from any package, in any version; 'less is more' applies pretty well to this case;
+  * concurrency.

 ### Why *not* using mekano?

+  * it's still in beta and may be unstable;
   * too high-level, you have specific dependency needs;
-  * no logic, no 'if', or too limited semantics;
+  * no logic, no 'if', limited semantics;
   * might be too slow for medium or large projects.

 ### Why not reusing the make syntax?